We are closer to the morning-after pill for sexually transmitted diseases.

 It had emerged from tests that in 501 men who have HIV or are taking HIV Prep, a single dose of doxycycline taken within 72 hours of Unprotected intercourse reduced the overall incidence of the three main sexually transmitted diseases by approximately two-thirds.

-With the French experiment, continues Luetkemeyer, “We now have two studies that demonstrate in both groups a very similar effectiveness”.
-And the results of these two studies could be enough to bring doxyPep into mainstream medicine.
+With the French experiment, continues Luetkemeyer, “We now have two studies that demonstrate in both groups a very similar effectiveness.”
+The results of these two studies could be enough to bring doxyPep into mainstream medicine.
 It has already happened somewhere.

 San Francisco’s public healthcare department became the first in the region to approve the use of doxyPep in its territory.

-Last October, San Francisco’s public health department approved doxyPep’s use.
-Doctors on Twitter shared they started prescribing it to patients after the study’s publication.
-They found the results encouraging.
+Last October, San Francisco’s public health department approved the use of doxyPep.
+Doctors on Twitter shared that they started prescribing it to patients after the study’s publication and found the results encouraging.

 Whenever a new disease control tool is about to be introduced to the general public in the United States, the CDC must express an opinion.
 So far, the organization has not issued any official guidelines on using doxyPep.
 After presenting the preliminary results at the conferences, the CDC issued “notes for the population and healthcare professionals,” aiming to communicate the findings and acknowledge the current use of doxyPep.